Understanding Backpropagation

 Here, is the vector of all parameters, represents any individual parameter, and is the basis vector.
 Using this method, we need to be careful when selecting a value for .
 It needs to be small enough to give us a good approximation that can eventually settle down at a minimum while not being so small that we start running into floating-point precision errors.

-Modern neural networks can be thought of as functions with million, billions, or even trillions of parameters.
-This approach fails early on as you try to use it at such scales.
+Modern neural networks can be thought of as functions with millions, billions, or even trillions of parameters.
+This approach fails early on if you try to use it at such scales.

 Symbolic Differentiation